Vyral/timothy-shutte-recruiting/_posts/2020-07-28-my-real-estate-story.md

  <p style="text-align: center;"><em>
 Here’s a quick retelling of my journey in real estate.</em></p>

 I started full-time in real estate in 2007 while also attending college.
-I did nine transactions my first year at a brokerage where they trained me how to do the paperwork properly, but I struggled with finding clients and finding sales. **The training wasn’t there for what I really needed and it took me quite a few years to figure that out.**
+I did nine transactions during my first year at a brokerage where they trained me how to do the paperwork properly, but I struggled with finding clients and sales. **The training wasn’t there for what I really needed and it took me quite a few years to figure that out.**

 I ended up hiring a real estate coach in the fall of 2010 right after the first-time homebuyer $8,000 tax credit was introduced.
 I ended up selling 25 properties in the first six months of the year and spent that money thinking I would sell 50.
 That’s not how the business goes, however, and I didn’t sell another house for the rest of the year.&nbsp;

 I gave myself one more year (2011) to either succeed or go find another job.
-That’s when the coaching really paid off and I hired an assistant in 2011, doubled my business, and then kept doubling it for another two years.
+That’s when the coaching paid, off and I hired an assistant in 2011, doubled my business, and then kept doubling it for another two years.

 {% include pullquote.html %}